 - RFM – this segmentation uses the client’s loyalty as a defining factor.
 Customers are divided into three groups – Recency (when the last purchase was complete), Frequency (how often a person makes such purchases), Monetary (customers should have enough resources to afford a purchase).

 - Preference-based customization – the system analyzes customers’ goals and priorities and creates complex personal profiles.

-Using even one of these systems is enough to provide you a deeper view of your customers’ characteristics, priorities, and possibilities.
+Using even one of these systems is enough to provide you with a deeper view of your customers’ characteristics, priorities, and possibilities.
 With this data, you can create personalized, targeted advertising, humanize chatbots, and improve communication.

 4. Marketing experiments (MNG: change management)

-An example: you want to implement a change on your website, and have two possible modifications.
+Example: you want to implement a change on your website, and have two possible modifications.
 The best way to determine which one works best is by showing the option A to 50% of users, and option B – to the other half.
 By measuring KPIs via, for instance, Google Analytics, you’ll get a tangible idea on which option works best.

 MNG is based on 6 key stages